 I think, at a child’s birth, if a mother could ask a fairy godmother to endow it with the most useful gift, that gift would be curiosity.
 Eleanor Roosevelt.

 What wise words; especially for future scientists….and writers!
 English crime novelist Ann Cleeves was asked what motivated her to become a writer and her answer was; ‘Curiosity’.
 When she was a probation officer she was fascinated by the reports on her clients.
-However, she was frustrated that she was unable to change the outcome of cases and began to write fiction.
+However, she was frustrated and upset that she was unable to change the outcome of cases and began to write fiction.

 I think curiosity is the only trait I have that gives me any licence to write.
 I was the child who sat quietly listening to all the dark old family stories told over endless cups of tea.
 I write non-fiction, which is why many of my stories have no ‘happy’ endings…or any resolution at all for that matter.